How to Strengthen Your Core Muscles in 4 Easy StepsPosted in Health & Wellness

 When you do dynamic exercises you are able to work a wide variety of muscle groups together.
 Put a ball, such as a soccer or volleyball between your knees.
 If you don’t have a ball, place a rolled up pillow.
 Gently squeeze the ball between your knees and practice the tightening of your transverse abdominis as described above.
 Now, holding onto a steady surface, squat down slightly and try to feel your thighs, stomach and back working together to lower you down and push you up.
 Start out with 2 sets of 10 reps, then work your way up over a week to 3 sets of 15.

 If you have back pain, consult your physical therapist before trying this.
 Perform this exercise lying flat on your stomach, with a pillow under your hips and lower abdomen for comfort.
 Resting your forehead on the floor, lift your right leg up slightly, then your left arm.
 You will feel this contracting the muscles in your spine.
 Now gently lower and repeat on the other side.
 Try 10 repetitions, then over the course of a week, work your way up to 2 sets of 15 repetitions.
 Remember not to go into any pain with this exercise and you only need to raise your arm and legs up 2-3 inches off the floor.

 The key to a healthy spine

 The stronger and better coordinated your core muscles, the healthier your back can become.
 Having a strong core is critical to alleviating neck pain or back pain.
 Common conditions such as spinal stenosis, herniated discs and low back pain, can be significantly helped by improving core strength.
 Our physical therapists are the unique medical specialists trained in analyzing your movement and strength.
 We teach you how to properly activate your core muscles for long-term maximum spine health.
-If your core feels weak, or if you are having back or neck discomfort, call us today to speak with one of our physical therapists specialists.
+If your core feels weak, or if you are having back or neck discomfort, contact us at Lexington, KY center to speak with one of our physical therapists specialists.
 Your spine will be glad you did!